 Value of Vet Assistant Certification & Specializations

 The main value of certification is that it demonstrates high-level competence—it shows the vet assistant knows what they’re doing.
 As a result, someone with certification may find it easier to gain employment than an untrained vet tech with a high school degree.
-In fact, some employers may prefer or require an AVA certification prior to employment.
+In fact, some employers may prefer or require an AVA certification before employment.
 In addition to being more competitive in the job market, graduating from a NAVTA-accredited program and passing the AVA exam may lead to higher pay rates than those who have not attained AVA status.

 Specialization is when a veterinary assistant focuses their knowledge and skills on one specific aspect of veterinary medicine.
 Currently, there are no official specialization programs for veterinary assistants.
 However, a vet assistant can use information about veterinary technician specializations as a guide to understanding where specialized knowledge and skills are needed.
 Vet assistants who specialize may find it easier to transition to the veterinary technician role, earn a higher salary, or get hired in the first place.